Andreyhuey/Andreyhuey/README.md

 🔭 I’m currently working with EduglobeC as a front end developer ..

-🤔 I’m looking for help with getting a job as a front end developer in a gaming company in the United States
+🤔 I need help a job as a front end developer in a gaming company in the United States

 💬 I love running, playing basketball, playing videos games & watching animations, anime, mediaeval movies.